daily Broadcast

 “If your brother sins against you,” step one, “go and show him his fault just between the two of you.”
 Step one is personal confrontation.
 “If he listens to you, you have won your brother,” it’s over.
 You’re done.
 Step two is small group confrontation.
 “But if he will not listen, take one or two others so that every matter may be established by the testimony of two or three witnesses.”

-So, if he stiff arms you, or she does, [then you go back with] someone they respect, someone they think is objective, someone that actually is objective would even be better.
-And you go back and say, “You know, we gotta get this resolved.
+So, if he stiff arms you, you go back, or she does, and you say, someone they respect, someone they think is objective, someone that actually is objective would even be better.
+And you go back and say, “You know, we’ve got to get this resolved.
 Unity is nonnegotiable in the body of Christ.
 And so I want to bring so-and-so and so-and-so that they can get in on this so that the data and the fact and if it’s my perception or yours, whatever.”

 So, we have a two-step process where it goes before the elders, we work it through there, if there’s still no response, then it goes public.
 And then after that it’s excommunication.
 It’s what he says.
 Treat him like a tax collector.